Somnium (2025) review – A Lynchian sci-fi with an identity crisis

-I have tried really hard to explain the ending to this movie in our Somnium Ending Explained article.
+I have explained the ending to this movie in our Somnium Ending Explained article.
 It’s a bit of a vague plotline that is deliberately ambiguous so very tough to actually concretely break down.
-Take a look if you are looking for some answers, though.
+Take a look if you are looking for some answers.
 Keep in mind, that article isn’t spoiler free but this review is.

 Dreams Into Reality

 This film first hit the festival circuit back in 2024.
-You can currently rent it on Prime video, I believe.
-Expect it to receive a wider streaming release some time in the near future.
 The story follows a small town girl who heads to Hollywood in the hope of becoming an actor.
 After taking a job at a clinic which claims to be able to literally make dreams real, her own reality begins to become blurred.

 For the most part, Somnium plays out as something of a drama reflecting our protagonist’s “fish out of water” experience in Los Angeles.
 Like thousands of other people, she goes there with aspirations of making it big but, instead, ends up working a menial job and struggling to pay rent.
 You know, the Gen Z experience.
-Sorry guys, us millennials didn’t have it much better, either.
 Auditions are few and far between and life is extremely tough.

 Things become increasingly strange, however, when she digs deeper into the mechanics of the place she is working.
 The clinic, Somnium, is filled with people who are resting in pods that, apparently, can make their dreams into reality.
-It’s sort of a “dream it and you can achieve it” kind of thing, I guess.
-After a co-worker shows her how he could make her a star.
+After a co-worker shows her how he could make her a big time movie star.
 The lines between what is real and what is a dream suddenly meld together.

 Somnium makes it extremely clear what kind of vibe it is going for early and often.
 References to Twin Peaks are littered throughout and there is a distinctly Lynchian uncanniness to the entire film.
 At its best, this is a movie that feels abstract and obtuse in the best possible way.
 There’s a hallucinatory vagueness to what is taking place that keeps you consistently engrossed and guessing what will come next.